Wolfsburg coach Tommy Stroot on the Women's Champions League final and opponents Barcelona

 Get the official final programme

-The official final programme for the 2023 Women's Champions League has arrived, and what better way to prepare than by immersing yourself in bespoke storytelling, stunning imagery, tactical analysis as well as player and coach interviews?
+This article is from the official 2023 Women’s Champions League final programme.
+What better way to prepare than by immersing yourself in bespoke storytelling, stunning imagery, tactical analysis as well as player and coach interviews?
 The stage is set in Eindhoven as Barcelona and Wolfsburg prepare to light it up.
 Get your copy here!